 |Press the "Configure" button to open the compression settings of the current codec.
 The compression settings are different for each codec.|

 You can manually set the compression quality if the chosen codec supports this feature.
-A high value leads to a better quality and to slower compression speed as well.
+A high value leads to better quality and slower compression speed as well.